 Before you call a plumber, you need to gain some knowledge about plumbing home services.
-In this article we’ll give you what you need to know about plumbing home services before you ever have to call a plumber that will save you time, and can possibly save you some money should the need arises.
+In this article we’ll give you what you need to know about plumbing home services before you ever have to call a local emergency plumber that will save you time, and can possibly save you some money should the need arises.
 Your plumber will need as much information from you as they can get, otherwise if they have to spend more time doing more work just to troubleshoot, keep in mind that they have to charge for that as well.
 Not only that, but if you don’t tell them everything to look for, then they’re going to miss it, and this will result in another call out, and another separate charge which could cost you even more money.

 You may be able to find any other guy walking along the street and find out that they’re a plumber.
 Then you hire them to your house and the next thing you know that your pipes were replaced with cheap and shoddy equipment, and sometimes (if you had copper pipes), there are even plumbers who will purposely chop off our coper and replace cheap materials.
 Other times, there are the ones who outright steal pipes (yes, it does happen).